secretstartups/handbook/content/handbook/it/guides/nira/_index.md

 ![seeingmoredetails.png](./seeingmoredetails.png)

-## Security recommends that you review sharing permissions on documents in the following order:
+## Security recommends that you review sharing permissions on documents in the following order

 1. Open links - Public: Public links should rarely be used.

 - When an item has a [Public link](https://app.nira.com/items/open-links/public) - also known as “Anyone with the link” - anyone on the Internet with the link can access the item

 1. Open links - Company: Company links should be used only for company-wide access.

 - When an item has a [Company link](https://app.nira.com/items/open-links/company)  also known as “Share with company” - it means that anyone in GitLab with the link can access that item.

 1. Personal accounts: Personal accounts should rarely be added to documents.

 - When an item has a [Personal Account](https://app.nira.com/items/personal-accounts), it means that a personal email account has access to the document.
 When collaborating with a partner who does not have a Google Workspace account, please follow these [instructions](https://support.google.com/drive/answer/9195194){:target="_blank"} from Google to share with their work email account.

 1. Outside access: [Outside Account](https://app.nira.com/items/outside-access) should rarely be added to documents, unless collaborating with a partner.

 - When an item has an Outside Account, it means there is an account outside of the GitLab domain with access to the document.

 ## Removing access from document details pane